 Substantially all the mortgage loans of the Fund are insured or guaranteed.
-Approximately 2% of the loan portfolio is uninsured and CDA has established an allowance for loan losses on these loans.
+Less than 1% of the loan portfolio is uninsured and CDA has established an allowance for loan losses on these loans.
 Management believes the allowance established is adequate based on prior experience and evaluations from DHCD's asset management group.
 See Notes 4 and 10 for additional information.